nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![](EventDiagram/EventSteps/Step2.png)

 **3.4.2.2.
-Design Considerations**
+Design Considerations** <br/>
- Aspect: Repeated items
+ Aspect: Repeated items  <br/>
  *Alternative 1 (Current Choice): `event listEvent` command will only list unique events present in the list.
 It will not show repeated events.
- When a new event is being added, if the event name and date matches to an existing event in the list, it is considered a duplicate event.
-It will not be added to the event list.
+ When a new event is added, if the event name and date matches to an existing event in the list, it is considered a duplicate event.
+It will not be added to the event list. <br/>
  *Pros : The resulting event list does not contain duplicates.
-The number of events in the list will be valid.
+The number of events in the list will be valid. <br/>

- *Alternative 2 : Program accepts duplicated events and filters the duplicates for the user.
+ *Alternative 2 : Program accepts duplicated events and filters the duplicates for the user. <br/>
- *Cons : The duplicate list is redundant to the user.
+ *Cons : The duplicate list is redundant to the user. <br/>

 The sequence diagram for listing events is as shown below: